Kaiser Permanente Medicare Advantage Review

 While there were three options for plans in this service area, the Gold plan that we sampled offers the most coverage, with lower copays and coinsurance than the other two.
 Also included were dental, vision, hearing, mental health services, Part D prescription drug coverage, and a membership for the SilverSneakers program.
 Additionally, there is an option to add even more coverage for dental, vision, hearing, and even acupuncture with Advantage Plus.

 This plan could be valuable for people who use their health insurance frequently and for multiple services.
-As a 4.5/5 star rated plan by Medicare, enrollees can be confident of a high-quality network and services.
 However, for people who reside in different areas throughout the year, an HMO may not be the best option as enrollees are limited to the network.

 Kaiser Permanente’s Medicare Advantage plans are crowd-pleasers—evidenced by the Medicare Star Ratings—but aren't available in most of the US.